 Mike Castillo practices in all areas of criminal defense including DUI, solicitation for prostitution, trespass, battery domestic violence, casino markers, theft crimes, white-collar crimes, fraud crimes, and sexual assault.
 He's worked on numerous cases at the trial and appellate level.

 Nevada criminal defense attorney Mike Castillo graduated magna cum laude from UNLV Law School.
 Prior to joining Las Vegas Defense Group, he was an extern in the Clark County D.A's office and clerked in the Henderson firm of Rands, South & Gardner.

 Daria's first job was with legendary criminal defense attorney (and "mob lawyer") John Momot in Las Vegas, Nevada, who acquainted her with the criminal justice system in Clark County.
-A graduate of UNLV Law School, Daria won a Dean's Award and edited the Nevada Law Journal.
-A novelist and former journalist, Daria was awarded the Carl W. Tobias "Excellence in Writing" Award for her law review note on prostitution laws in Nevada.
+A graduate of UNLV Law School, Daria won a Dean's Award and served on law review.
+Daria was awarded the Carl W. Tobias "Excellence in Writing" Award for her law review note on prostitution laws in Nevada.
 She also holds a Bachelor's Degree and a Master's Degree in film studies from Emory University in Atlanta, Georgia.

 The best defense is a good offense.
 A Harvard Law School alum, Las Vegas criminal defense lawyer Neil Shouse used to work as a deputy district attorney, so he knows firsthand the tactics and tricks the state uses to convict citizens of crimes.
 Mr. Shouse now takes advantage of his five-years of experience as a prosecutor to ensure that he gives his clients the most strategic and thorough defense achievable.